ecmwf/anemoi-configs/README.md

 This repository provides information, examples, and tutorials on config files for use with Anemoi, as well as those used for the AIFS.
 It is community-focused with the goal of explaining and detailing the complexity of these configs.

+[Apache License 2.0](LICENSE) In applying this licence, ECMWF does not waive the privileges and immunities granted to it by virtue of its status as an intergovernmental organisation nor does it submit to any jurisdiction.

 ## Table of Contents

 - [Introduction](#introduction)